Doris Bačić

-Doris Bačić (born 23 February 1995) is a Croatian professional footballer who plays as a goalkeeper who plays for Spanish Liga F club FC Levante Las Planas, having previously played for FC Rosengård of the Swedish Damallsvenskan, RSC Anderlecht, Juventus FC and Sporting CP.
+Doris Bačić (born 23 February 1995) is a professional footballer who plays as a goalkeeper who plays for Italian Serie A club Napoli.
+Born in Bosnia and Herzegovina, she plays for the Croatia national team.

+She previously played for FC Rosengård of the Swedish Damallsvenskan, RSC Anderlecht, Juventus FC, Sporting CP and FC Levante Las Planas.

+Career

-Bačić starred for the Croatia women's national football team in a 3–0 defeat to England at Bescot Stadium, Walsall, in September 2012.
-She subsequently signed for Arsenal Ladies in summer 2013.
-Bačić was restricted to training and playing in friendly matches because she was not granted a work permit.
+Bačić signed for Arsenal Ladies in summer 2013.
+She was restricted to training and playing in friendly matches because she was not granted a work permit.
 Bačić was unhappy at Arsenal and described the club as arrogant.
 By January 2014 she had quit London and embarked on a trial at Swedish Damallsvenskan champions FC Rosengård.

 In July 2016 Bačić left SFK 2000 for German Frauen-Bundesliga outfit SC Sand, but reverted to SFK 2000 the following month.
 She then spent the 2017 season playing for Einherji of the Icelandic third division.
 In 2017–18 she represented Super League Vrouwenvoetbal title winners RSC Anderlecht, securing four clean sheets in her six appearances.

+On 27 July 2018, Bačić was announced at Juventus.

+On 9 August 2021, was announced at Sporting CP.

+On 7 August 2023, was announced at Napoli.

+International career

+Bačić made her international debut against Netherlands on 24 November 2011.

+Bačić starred for the Croatia women's national football team in a 3–0 defeat to England at Bescot Stadium, Walsall, in September 2012.